From exploring unique wildlife to sailing along the breathtaking coastline, here are some of the best things to do in Kangaroo Island.

 With such a long coastline, you are bound to find a fun activity to get your feet wet.

 A sailing trip can take you fishing or dolphin-watching.
 Surfers will enjoy the waves of Vivonne Bay.

 Kayakers will explore many of the sheltered areas along the coast.

-Note that rip currents and undertow might make diving challenging, and better reserved for those with diving experience.
+Note that rip currents and undertows might make diving challenging, and better reserved for those with diving experience.

 A multi-day trek is also possible along the Kangaroo Island Wilderness Trail, a 45-mile 5-day trek that traverses the Flinders Chase National Park.

-Both the Emu Ridge Eucalyptus Oil Distillery and the Cape Willoughby Lighthouse are appealing attractions, and offer a glimpse into Kangaroo Island’s history.
+Both the Emu Ridge Eucalyptus Oil Distillery and the Cape Willoughby Lighthouse are appealing Kangaroo Island attractions and offer a glimpse into its history.

-Seafood and local products are readily available for gourmet experiences, accompanied with wine tasting from the local productions.
-A great way to explore Kangaroo Island with your taste buds.
+A great way to explore Kangaroo Island is with your taste buds.